willtwr/info-search-summarize-workflow/readme.md

 3. Results are passed to the Summarizer agent
 4. Final summary is presented to the user

+**Note**: Invoice data extraction has a separate workflow.

 ## Installation

 ### Prerequisites
 - Python 3.11 or higher
-- CUDA-capable GPU for model inference
+- CUDA-capable GPU (at least 12GB VRAM recommended)

 ### Setup
 1. Clone the repository